 There must be an LLP agreement which specifies the contributions of all members.
 There must be at least one 'designated member' who has responsibility for managerial and procedural aspects of the partnership.
-Each designated partner must obtain a DPIN (Designated Partner Identificationl Number) from the government, but an existing DIN (Director Identification Number) will do instead.
+Each designated partner must obtain a DPIN (designated partner identification number) from the government, but an existing DIN (director identification number) will do instead.

 Ongoing Formalities for a Limited Liability Partnership

-Audit of the accounts is required only if the value of capital contributions exceeds INR25 lakhs (INR2.5m) or annual turnover exceeds INR40 lakhs (INR4m).
+Audit of the accounts is required only if the value of capital contributions exceeds INR2.5m or annual turnover exceeds INR4m.

 Employing Staff for a Limited Liability Partnership